• Skip to primary navigation

 • celery (you can really avoid a lot of the cutting here if you buy the pre-cut mirepoix mix at Whole Foods.
 When I'm desperate and short on time, I love this shortcut.)

-• corn (I use frozen corn kernels I alway have on hand from Costco)
+• corn (I use frozen corn kernels I alway have on hand)

-• Italian seasoning or fresh thyme (if using fresh thyme, use ½ teaspoon more)
+• Italian seasoning - Feel free to use fresh thyme, just use ½ teaspoon more

 • bay leaves